Express Entry Category-Based Selection: Healthcare and STEM Draws Explained for Colombians

 For a Colombian engineer with CLB 9 English who adds NCLC 7 French (TEF or TCF Canada), the CRS increase is substantial:

-• Second official language skills transferability: up to +12 points
+- Second official language points: up to +12 points

 That same software engineer who scored 465 without French can realistically reach 527 or higher with French.
-But even before reaching that CRS, they can receive an ITA through a French-language category draw — which had cut-offs as low as 379 in several 2025 rounds.
+Even before reaching that CRS, the profile may be competitive in a French-language category draw; invitations still depend on the applicable eligibility rules and cutoff, which was as low as 379 in several reported 2025 rounds.

 Spanish and French share roughly 75% lexical similarity.
 The practical implication: a Colombian professional can typically reach NCLC 7 (B2 equivalent) in 400 to 550 hours of study, compared to 600 to 750 hours for non-Romance language speakers.
 For someone in Bogotá or Medellín, six to nine months of intensive preparation at Alliance Française (15–20 hours per week) can unlock the French category entirely.